-When it comes to creating a tender and juicy smoked turkey off the grill, the answer is simplicity.
+When it comes to creating the ultimate smoked turkey off the grill — tender and juicy — the answer is simplicity.

 Smoking a whole turkey will catapult your Thanksgiving meal game, but it’s also something that can and should be grilled all year long.